28 Free things to do in Hilton Head, SC & Budget Tips

 There are many places to watch the sunset in Hilton Head, but one of the best spots is at Harbour Town Lighthouse.

-Get there a little earlier to ensure that you can snag a great spot overlooking the water, and don’t forget to bring your camera.
+Get there a little earlier to ensure you can snag a great spot overlooking the water, and don’t forget to bring your camera.

 Peruse the Stands at the Farmers’ Market